iNinad/logzio-metrics-reporter/README.md

 ---

 ## Features

 1. **Log Query and Processing**:
    - The script queries logs from `Logz.io` based on runtime parameters (e.g., date, time range, namespaces).
    - Tokens can be securely provided via arguments or environment variables set in a `.env` file.
+   - Parallel execution using `multiprocessing.Pool` for improved performance.

 2. **Output and Reporting**:
    - Generates a CSV file (`output.csv`) containing processed results.
-   - Optionally creates a Confluence page for the metrics.
+   - Optionally creates a Confluence page for the metrics using the `atlassian-python-api` library.

 3. **Docker Support**:
    - Run the script easily in a containerized environment using either Docker or `docker-compose`, eliminating the need for manual environment setup.